Rio Tinto Coal Australia: Clermont Mine

 When the mine reaches full capacity (expected in 2013), it will produce up to 12.2 million tonnes of high quality thermal coal.
 It is expected to have a life of about 17 years.
-Clermont Mine will employ around 400 people in the construction phase and approximately 380 during operations.
-Operations recruitment commenced mid-2007 and will continue through 2008 and 2009.

 Rio Tinto Coal Australia's joint venture partners in the open cut mine are Mitsubishi Development Pty Ltd (31.4 per cent), J-Power Australia Pty Ltd (15 per cent) and JCD Australia Pty Ltd (3.5 per cent).

-In May 2020, although the sale agreement was sign in October 2013, mining giant Glencore officially took over management of the Clermont coal mine after completing the $1.015 billion acquisition from Rio Tinto.
+In May 2020, although the sale agreement was signed in October 2013, mining giant Glencore officially took over management of the Clermont coal mine after completing the $1.015 billion acquisition from Rio Tinto.